 Supporting chambers professionals, pupils and barristers

-This online event is designed to guide chambers professionals and pupil supervisors to make adjustments for neurodiverse pupils' and colleagues' practice.
+This online event guided chambers professionals and pupil supervisors to make adjustments for neurodivergent pupils' and colleagues' in practice.

 Graphic with a photo of a woman watching an online event with the event title, the neurodiversity icon and the Bar Council logo around it